 + 2 bay leaves

 + 2 potatoes, roughly chopped

 + 1 cup white beans, cooked (learn here how to soak and cook beans and legumes)

 + 1 cup whole peeled canned tomatoes, diced

 + sea salt and freshly ground black pepper to taste

 Heat the olive oil in a large saucepan over medium heat.
 Add the bacon and fry gently for about 2 minutes.
 Then add the garlic, onion, carrots, celery, zucchini, leek, oregano, and bay and cook slowly for about 10 minutes, stirring occasionally.

-Add the potato, beans, and tomatoes to the pan, then pour in the vegetable stock.
+Add the potatoes, beans, and tomatoes to the pan, then pour in the vegetable stock.
 Stir well, bring to a boil, then simmer for about 20 minutes.

-Add the pasta, and cook for a further 10 minutes, or until the pasta is al dente.
+Add the pasta, and cook for 10 more minutes, or until the pasta is al dente.
 Season to taste with sea salt and black pepper.